Chart Color Schemes

 The level of cultural diversity witnessed in Elizabeth East was found to be above average when compared nationally for a number of language and cultural background related metrics

-Elizabeth East had a higher cultural diversity than most local markets, with 27.9% of its population born overseas and 18.2% speaking a language other than English at home.
-Christianity was the predominant religion in Elizabeth East as of 35.9%.
-Islam's representation was significantly higher at 8.5%, compared to Greater Adelaide's average of 3.0%.
+Elizabeth East's population was more culturally diverse than most local markets, with 27.9% born overseas and 18.2% speaking a language other than English at home.
+Christianity was the predominant religion in Elizabeth East, accounting for 35.9%.
+However, Islam was notably overrepresented at 8.5%, significantly higher than Greater Adelaide's average of 3.0%.

 Frequently Asked Questions - Diversity